wiz0u/WTelegramClient/EXAMPLES.md

 In real production code, you might want to properly test the success of each operation or handle exceptions, and avoid calling the same methods (like `Messages_GetAllChats`) repetitively.

+➡️ Use Ctrl-F to search this page for the example matching your needs
-ℹ️ WTelegramClient covers 100% of Telegram Client API, much more than the examples below: check the [full API methods list](https://corefork.telegram.org/methods)!
+WTelegramClient covers 100% of Telegram Client API, much more than the examples below: check the [full API methods list](https://corefork.telegram.org/methods)!
-More examples can also be found in the [Examples folder](Examples) and in answers to [StackOverflow questions](https://stackoverflow.com/questions/tagged/wtelegramclient).
+More examples can also be found in the [Examples folder](https://github.com/wiz0u/WTelegramClient/tree/master/Examples) and in answers to [StackOverflow questions](https://stackoverflow.com/questions/tagged/wtelegramclient).

 <a name="logging"></a>
-### Change logging settings
+## Change logging settings
 By default, WTelegramClient logs are displayed on the Console screen.
 If you are not in a Console app or don't want the logs on screen, you can redirect them as you prefer: